worldbench/WorldLens/README.md

 - Each aspect is decomposed into fine-grained, interpretable dimensions, forming a comprehensive framework that bridges human perception, physical reasoning, and downstream utility.

-For additional details and visual examples, kindly refer to our [Project Page](https://worldbench.github.io/worldlens).
+For additional details and visual examples, kindly refer to our :earth_asia: [Project Page](https://worldbench.github.io/worldlens).